Floorp-Projects/Floorp/modules/libpref/docs/index.md

 ### about:support
 about:support contains an "Important Modified Preferences" table.
-It contains all prefs that (a) have had their value changed from the default, and (b) whose prefix match a allowlist in `Troubleshoot.jsm`.
+It contains all prefs that (a) have had their value changed from the default, and (b) whose prefix match a allowlist in `Troubleshoot.sys.mjs`.
 The allowlist matching is to avoid exposing pref values that might be privacy-sensitive.

 **Problem:** The allowlist of prefixes is specified separately from the prefs